gritzko/swarm-ron-docs/README.md

     * an op is a tuple of four [UUIDs](uid.md) and one or more constants ([atoms](op.md)):
         1. the data type UUID,
         2. the object's UUID,
-        3. the location UUID,
+        3. the op's own event UUID,
-        4. the op's own UUID,
+        4. the location UUID,
         5. constants are strings, integers, floats or references ([UUIDs](uid.md)).
 2. a [frame](frame.md) is a batch of ops
     * an object's state is a frame